subgraph/sgos_handbook/04_everyday-usage_03_pdfs.md

 >
 > System calls are critical to security because they provide an interface for
 > lower-privileged applications to send input to the kernel.
+>
+> See the Appendix for a complete list of system calls in Subgraph OS.

 Sandboxed applications in Subgraph OS include a set of policies called a *seccomp whitelist*.
 If an attacker compromises an application, this security